How to get started in self-publishing: easy beginner steps

 So, if you still think you have to be perfect or special to publish, you should get rid of that thought, because you don’t.
 You have the opportunity to publish your stuff, even if they suck. (which of course they don’t, they just need another round of editing)

-But what the hell does this have to do with self-publish then?
+But what the hell does this have to do with self-publishing then?

 Let me boil it down: I might not have earned anything financially, but I learned about the processes behind how to write a novel.